General Information

 Grading

 The course requires five assignments from all students (100% for 556, 80% for 750) and a final project (20%) from students taking 750.
-Assignments are due electronically by Midnight of the due date.
+There is an option for 556 students to do a project in place of the final assignment.
+Assignments are due electronically by 11:50pm of the due date.
 Late assignments lose 1 mark per day and may be at most seven days late.
 Assignments are to be done individually (everyone writes their own code and answers questions themselves).

 Policies